linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 13 Bank Capital Structure.md

 # Example 13.1

-Suppose there is a bank that can make a loan of  $100 at t = 0.
+Suppose there is a bank that can make a loan of  \$100 at t = 0.
 The loan will repay at t = 1.
 The loan finances a project that a borrower can invest in.
-The borrower can choose one out of three mutually exclusive projects: G, N, and n, each of which requires a$ 100 investment at t = 0 and produces a random payoff of t = 1.
-Project G yields a payoff of $150 with probability (w.p.)
+The borrower can choose one out of three mutually exclusive projects: G, N, and n, each of which requires a\$ 100 investment at t = 0 and produces a random payoff of t = 1.
+Project G yields a payoff of \$150 with probability (w.p.)
 0.9 and zero w.p.
 0.1.
-Projects N and n both yield $150 w.p.
+Projects N and n both yield \$150 w.p.
 0.6 and zero w.p.
 0.4.
-Project N produces a (noncontractible) private benefit of $10 for the borrower, whereas project n gives the borrower a private benefit of only $6.
+Project N produces a (noncontractible) private benefit of \$10 for the borrower, whereas project n gives the borrower a private benefit of only \$6.
 These private benefits can be viewed as prerequisites the borrower can consume which are associated with a given project or cash flow diversions from the project that cannot be controlled/prevented by the bank.

-The bank can monitor the borrower's project choice at a cost of $6.
+The bank can monitor the borrower's project choice at a cost of \$6.
 This is the monetary equivalent of what may be a nonpecuniary cost of the effort involved in monitoring what project the borrower is choosing.
 Bank monitoring can prevent the borrower from choosing Project N, but not project n.
 That is, despite bank monitoring, the borrower can choose either project G or project n, and the bank would not be able to observe which project was chosen,

 The bank can raise financing for the loan with a mix of deposits and equity.
 Assume for simplicity, that all of the bank's equity is "inside equity," that is, it is provided by the bank manager who incurs the cost of monitoring the loan.
 Depositors cannot observe whether the bank monitored the loan.